Tavernari/RickAndMortyApp/README.md

 ## Running tests

 You can use xcode with Application Scheme or each module separately.
-If you prefer you also can run using fastlane using `fastlane test`
+If you prefer you also can run it using fastlane with the command `fastlane test`

 ## App Scheme